Alif416/PageGlow-Extension/README.md

 - ⚡ Fast and minimal UI
 - 🔐 No tracking, no external APIs – fully local and privacy-safe

----

-## 📸 Screenshots

-*(Add screenshots here showing the extension popup and a before/after of a changed webpage)*

----

 ## 📦 Installation (For Development)